 Under normal conditions wood was driven to the mill by water.
 But this method would have been troublesome with firewood.
 For one it would have waterlogged some of the wood and 2).
 You can only drive wood at certain times of the year and not at all in the winter.
 It is my theory that AND was cutting wood between Grand Falls and Badger and bringing it in by rail to the mill.
 Little engine number 7 was part of this operation.
 In the Above picture it appears to be being used in track construction.
 In the below picture a similar looking engine is at the mill.

 It would have been a natural choice to acquire and use an old engine, or a couple of old engines to continuously ship wood to the mill and town.
 The coal shortages that were experienced during the war continued for a couple of years after the cessation of hostilities and were not fully resolved until after 1921.

 Not much is known about Number 7 after 1919 other than it was discarded in 1938 or 1940.
-There was no shortage of work that it may have been engaged in: General work around the mill and Botwood Railway, Construction of the Harpoon Tramway, Construction of the Buchans Railway and it is reported to have used on the AND Co’s Millertown Railway.
+There was no shortage of work that it may have been engaged in: General work around the mill and Botwood Railway, construction of the Harpoon Tramway, construction of the Buchans Railway both in the late 1920’s and it is reported to have used on the AND Co’s Millertown Railway.